-(a) The purpose of this Part G is to facilitate transparency and liquidity in the trading of electricity futures contracts relating to a forecast reliability gap period.
+- (a) The purpose of this Part G is to facilitate transparency and liquidity in the trading of electricity futures contracts relating to a forecast reliability gap period. - (b) For the duration of a liquidity period in a region, each MLO generator must offer to buy and sell MLO products on a MLO exchange as required under this Part G.

-- (b) For the duration of a liquidity period in a region, each MLO generator must offer to buy and sell MLO products on a MLO exchange as required under this Part G. - (c) Division 2 specifies how this Part applies to Market Generators and how a Market Generator's trading right holder is identified. - (d) Division 3 provides for how a trading right holder is taken to be a member of one or more trading groups. - (e) Division 4 sets out how a Market Generator's generator capacity is allocated to a trading group, for the purposes of assessing each trading group's market share of generation in a region. - (f) Division 5 determines which Market Generators are taken to be MLO generators and are required to comply with a liquidity obligation. - (g) Division 6 provides for the AER to maintain a MLO register of each MLO generator, each MLO group and the trading group capacity of each trading group. - (h) Division 7 specifies when a liquidity period starts and ends, and the notices the AER must give prior to, at the start, and at the end of a liquidity period. - (i) Division 8 imposes a liquidity obligation on a MLO generator, and sets out the manner in which it must be performed and the process for appointing MLO nominees to perform the liquidity obligation. - (j) Division 9 specifies the type of electricity futures contracts which constitute MLO products and the MLO exchange on which they must be offered. - (k) Division 10 deals with compliance and the making of the MLO Guidelines.
+- (c) Division 2 specifies how this Part applies to Market Generators and Integrated Resource Providers and how a Market Generator's and Integrated Resource Provider's trading right holder is identified. - (d) Division 3 provides for how a trading right holder is taken to be a member of one or more trading groups. - (e) Division 4 sets out how a Market Generator's and Integrated Resource Provider's production capacity is allocated to a trading group, for the purposes of assessing each trading group's market share of generation in a region. - (f) Division 5 determines which Market Generators or Integrated Resource Providers are taken to be MLO generators and are required to comply with a liquidity obligation. - (g) Division 6 provides for the AER to maintain a MLO register of each MLO generator, each MLO group and the trading group capacity of each trading group. - (h) Division 7 specifies when a liquidity period starts and ends, and the notices the AER must give prior to, at the start, and at the end of a liquidity period. - (i) Division 8 imposes a liquidity obligation on a MLO generator, and sets out the manner in which it must be performed and the process for appointing MLO nominees to perform the liquidity obligation. - (j) Division 9 specifies the type of electricity futures contracts which constitute MLO products and the MLO exchange on which they must be offered. - (k) Division 10 deals with compliance and the making of the MLO Guidelines.